57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 **Instructions and context**

-Each instruction declares every account it touches.
+Each instruction must explicitly declare all accounts it will touch.
 The `stake` Context:

 ```rust
 // solana-staking/programs/solana-staking/src/instructions/stake.rs